Battle of Drummond's Island: Battle

 Around 700 Gilbertese warriors were dancing in the jungle near the beach and as the boats pulled in, Lieutenant Walker demanded they let Seaman Anderson go.
-However, the demand was ignored and the natives entered the water and headed for the boats, forcing them to retreat for a small distance.
+However, the demand was ignored and the natives entered the water and headed for the boats, forcing them to retreat for a short distance.
 After this Walker turned his boats around and opened fire with a rocket at the mass of warriors.
 He then ordered his men to begin volley fire and devastated the natives according to the Peacock's log book.
 A little while later the natives "fled to the bush" so the American vessels pulled in close to shore, within "pistol shot" range.
 Then the landing was made.

 The Gilbertese were not gone for long.
 Many returned to defend their villages and they unsuccessfully skirmished with Americans for hours.
 When all the buildings of Utiroa were burned, Walker and his men moved on to another nearby village and destroyed it as well.
 They then tried to inquire about the shipwrecked survivors but again nothing was uncovered so Lieutenant Walker led his men back to the boats.

 There were no American combat casualties, but the armed boats were damaged in some way during the action, and they were repaired aboard USS Peacock as she sailed to rejoin Commander Wilkes in the sloop-of-war with the USS Flying Fishing company.
 Approximately 20 islanders were killed in the fighting and others were wounded.
 Later during the expedition, the Peacock sank without loss of life in July 1841, while sailing into the mouth of the Columbia River.